I love sharing Indie Dyers on the blog and this week I am catching up with Yvonne from the Dublin Dye Company

 I don’t spend big blocks of time in the studio, it’s always in and out from the house so it’s not too solitary (my house is rarely quiet!)
 But sometimes I just am not motivated, and then I do what I need to keep things going filling orders (etsy and wholesale) as they come in, and otherwise take a bit of a break.
 I spent a lot of time and effort on the business last year… and wore myself out in the process.
 So I’ve let it take a bit of a back seat recently, and I’m playing around a bit more with some different things that interest me.
 New yarns, new colours, and the Irish Dye Junkies

 market have encouraged and motivated me.
 That’s also how the mini skeins got started, I wanted to try something a little different.

 9. Aside from yarn do you have any hobbies and do you garden or grow any veg?

 My husband is almost entirely in charge of our garden, except for the small edible bit.
-There are some herbs, rhubarb and strawberries which are my little section, I had blueberries but the didn’t like my soil.
-Otherwise I knit of course, and sew.
+There are some herbs, rhubarb and strawberries which are my little section, I had blueberries but they didn’t like my soil.
+Otherwise, I knit of course and sew.
 And to keep myself from melting into the soft I run and do the occasional Pilates class.